-10.1 Application Forms and Fees.
-To enroll a scholar at American Heritage Academy (AHA), parents must complete in full all application forms provided by the school and submit them with a \$125 non- refundable registration and testing fee.

-10.2 Scholar Living with Both Parents.
-If a prospective scholar lives with both parents, the signatures of both are required on the application forms.

-10.3 Scholar Living with One Parent.
+- 10.1 Application Forms and Fees.
+To enroll a scholar at American Heritage Academy (AHA), parents must complete in full all on-line application forms provided by the school and submit them with a \$125 non- refundable registration and testing fee and attend one parent Education Night. - 10.2 Scholar Living with Both Parents.
+If a prospective scholar lives with both parents, the signatures of both are required on the application. - 10.3 Scholar Living with One Parent.
 If a prospective scholar lives with only one parent, the custodial parent must submit the appropriate legal documents to the school clarifying custody.
-If the custodial parent does not have sole custody, the signature of the non-custodial parent is required on the parental consent form.

-10.4 Scholar Living with Non-Parent.
-If a prospective scholar is living with anyone other than a parent, the scholar cannot be enrolled until all appropriate legal forms have been completed and submitted.

-10.5 Scholar Registration.
-Application packets will be distributed to current scholars two weeks before open registration for new scholars begins.
-These packets must be completed and returned to the AHA office to reserve a spot for your scholar(s) for the coming school year.
-Seats in each class are reserved on a first come first accepted basis.
+If the custodial parent does not have sole custody, the signature of the non-custodial parent is required on the parental consent form. - 10.4 Scholar Living with Non-Parent.
+If a prospective scholar is living with anyone other than a parent, the scholar cannot be enrolled until all appropriate legal forms have been completed and submitted. - 10.5 Scholar Registration.
+Registration will be available to current scholars two weeks before open registration for new scholars begins.
 We are growing in numbers and space in the classroom is limited.
-Registration packets and enrollments fees must be paid to insure your scholar's spot in the classroom.

-10.6 Mandatory Entrance Interview.
-All families are required to complete a entrance interview conducted by the headmaster.
+Registration must be complete and enrollments fees must be paid to insure your scholar's spot in the classroom.
+Upon payment, your scholar's seat is reserved on a first-come-first-accepted basis. - 10.6 Mandatory Entrance Interview.
+All families are required to complete an entrance interview.
 The parents must both attend the interview.
-This interview will provide parents, scholars, and headmaster a time to evaluate and set academic goals for the coming school year.

-10.7 Acceptance or Refusal Letter.
-Each family who has completed the application process, including the entrance interview, will then be sent an acceptance or refusal letter from the academy.
-Supply and book fees must be paid at time of acceptance.
+This interview will provide parents, scholars, and administration a time to evaluate and set academic goals for the coming school year. - 10.7 Acceptance or Refusal.
+Each family who has completed the application process, including the entrance interview, will then be given an acceptance or refusal from the academy.
+Supply and book fees must be paid at time of acceptance to reserve the scholar's seat.

-10.8 Scholars entering AHA as a first time scholar will be required to take a Riggs camp if entering the 1st thru 4th grades at the parents' expense.
-There are no exceptions to this requirement.
+10.8 Seating Requests.
+Requests by parents to seat their children in a particular class for the upcoming academic year will be considered as a factor in the seating assignment process.
+Seating decisions are made by the administration with input from teachers, parents, and scholars.
+Parents and scholars desiring to make a seating request should submit any such request in writing before the end of the previous school year.
+Requests are based on the scholar's academic strengths and weaknesses not popularity of a teacher or other classmates.